-- simplifying the exemption criteria and reducing the minimum reporting threshold to 10 TJ/day for transmission pipelines, production facilities and storage facilities - removing the existing distinction between facilities commissioned pre- and post-1 July 2008 - redrafting the registration provisions to provide greater clarity about who is required to register, when registration is required and the interaction between registration and reporting - introducing an information standard for all facilities to employ and classifying the obligation to comply with this standard as both a civil penalty and conduct provision - strengthens the compliance framework by classifying the obligation to register as a civil penalty provision.
+- removing the link that currently exists between the obligation to report and the zonal model - reducing the minimum reporting threshold to 10 TJ/day for transmission pipelines, production facilities and storage facilities - simplifying the exemption criteria and providing exemptions on a case-by-case basis where the information requirements would require the same information to be provided by two participants and for lateral gathering pipelines where the information reported would not be material having regard to the purpose of the Bulletin Board - removing the existing distinction between facilities commissioned pre- and post-1 July 2008 - redrafting the registration provisions to provide greater clarity about who is required to register, when registration is required and the interaction between registration and reporting - introducing an information standard for all facilities to employ and classifying the obligation to comply with this standard as both a civil penalty and conduct provision. - strengthens the compliance framework by classifying the obligation to register as a civil penalty provision.
 Notes are also added to the relevant rules to identify those that are civil penalty or conduct provisions.